jvaubourg/puppetlabs-nginxpack/README.md

 2. When a client initiates a SSL connection, this field is encrypted, until Nginx decrypts the request.
 3. Informations about decryption (e.g. certificate location) are in the correct vhost.
 Back to *1*.

-Thus, if you have several vhosts listening on the same port with the same IP (or *all* IP) and that use SSL, you have a problem.
+Thus, if you have several vhosts listening on the same port with the same IP (or *all* IP) and using SSL, you have a problem.

+With Nginx >= 0.7.62 and OpenSSL >= 0.9.8j, you can use [SNI](http://en.wikipedia.org/wiki/Server_Name_Indication), the modern way to solve this problem.
+You have nothing to do, but your visitors must have recent browsers:

+* Opera 8.0;
+* MSIE 7.0 (but only on Windows Vista or higher);
+* Firefox 2.0 and other browsers using Mozilla Platform rv:1.8.1;
+* Safari 3.2.1 (Windows version supports SNI on Vista or higher);
+* or Chrome (Windows version supports SNI on Vista or higher, too).

+The other constraint is that you cannot use specific addresses (`ipv6` and `ipv4` options) with SNI.

-The good solution is to use a default vhost, listening on all ports and IP used by SSL vhosts on the webserver and containing the decryption informations.
+If you don't want to restrict compatible browsers or you want use specific addresses, the good solution is to use a default vhost, listening on all ports and IP used by SSL vhosts on the webserver and containing the decryption informations.
 When Nginx will receive a SSL request, it will use this vhost, and so, will be able to decrypt it.
 Once the *host* field is readable, it can chose the correct vhost.
 The latter don't have to propose SSL but it absolutely must listen on port 443 (or another if you use SSL with another one).

-Good news!
 Nginxpack creates this default vhost for you if you use `ssl_default_cert_source` (or `ssl_default_cert_key`) and `ssl_default_key_source` (or `ssl_default_key_source`) options.
 This certificate must be valid for all domains used, so it will probably be a wildcard certificate.

-The [first common use case](#reverse-proxy-with-ipv4) in the next section provides an example.
+The [first common use case](#reverse-proxy-with-ipv4) in the next section provides an example with this solution.

 ##Common Use Cases